13+ Headless CMS APIs You Can Use for Your Blog

 • The limited ability to use real-time/user-provided data

-Netlify is an open-source content management system tool for building, deploying, serving, and managing frontend websites and mobile apps.
+Decap CMS (formerly Netlify CMS) is an open-source content management system tool for building, deploying, serving, and managing frontend websites and mobile apps.
 It is aimed at more experienced users, such as web developers.
 You may use it with GitHub, GitLab, or Bitbucket API since it serves as a framework for the Git workflow.

 Pros: